woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 First, we need to connect the Dropbox for Business instance to Azure AD for single sign-on.

 1\.
-Go to the Enterprise applications blade in Azure AD and add a new application ([https://portal.azure.com/#blade/Microsoft\_AAD\_IAM/StartboardApplicationsMenuBlade/AppAppsPreview/menuId/](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AppAppsPreview/menuId/))
+Go to the Enterprise applications blade in Azure AD and add a new application \([Enterprise Applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AppAppsPreview/menuId/))

 ![image.png](.media/img_23.png)

 2\.
-Search for Dropbox Business, select it and click Create
+Search for Dropbox Business\, select it and click Create

 ![image.png](.media/img_24.png)

 3\.
-When the app is created, go to the Single sign-on blade and choose SAML
+When the app is created\, go to the Single sign\-on blade and choose SAML

 ![image.png](.media/img_25.png)